actualbudget/docs/docs/transactions/tags.md

 ## Filter Transactions

-To view transaction that uses a given tag you can either:
+To view transactions with a given tag you can either:
-- click on the tag in the transactions table.
+- click on the colored tag in the transactions table.
 - use the `has tags` filter on the *Notes* field:

 ![](/static/img/tags/filter.png)

 ## Manage Tags

-By default tags use the default purple brand color of actual.
+By default tags use the purple brand color of Actual.
 If you use a lot of tags, it can be useful to customize tags color.
-This can be achieved through the dedicate *Tags* page accessible via the side bar.
+This can be achieved through the dedicated *Tags* page accessible via the side bar.

 ![](/static/img/tags/manage.png)

-In this page you can:
+On this page you can:
-- **Add New** tag, whether any transaction with this tag already exists or not.
+- **Add New** tags, it doesn't matter whether any transactions with this tag already exist or not.
-- **Find Existing Tags**, which will search tags within transactions and add them to the list of managed tags.
+- **Find Existing Tags**, which will search for tags already used within transactions and add them to the list of managed tags.
-- Change the color of any tag and/or add a description for you to remember what you use it for.
+- Change the color of any tag and/or add a description.
-- **View Transactions** using a given tag.
+- **View Transactions** that use the given tag.